fiskl-accounting/help-docs/docs/Settings-Configurations/templates-and-brands.md

 Follow these steps to set up your templates and brands:

-1. Navigate to the Templates and Brands Settings page
+1. Navigate to the Templates and Brands Settings page via the gear icon at the top of the left menu
 2. Click "Add New Template" or select an existing template to edit
 3. Customize the following sections: